-I am a Designer and Engineer originally from sunny Barcelona, now based in London.
+I am a Designer and Engineer originally from Barcelona, now based in Tokyo, after a few lovely years in London.
 I design and produce technology-related things, across a wide spectrum of digital and physical fields.

-My most personal work consists of "fictional" devices through which I research progress and people as social entities.
+My most personal work consists of "speculative" devices through which I research progress and people as social entities.

-I also create online tools to connect reality through the cloud, interactive experiences, gadgets, and toys.
+I also create online tools to connect reality through the cloud, interactive experiences, gadgets, games and toys.

 Scroll down to see some of the stuff I have been up to recently.
-I am always looking for new projects to learn from.
-If you are working on anything amazing I might be able to help.
-Please get in touch!
+I am always looking for interesting projects to work on.
+If there is anything I can help with, please get in touch!

 Devices for Mindless Communication